 The P6 family and Pentium processors provide two performance-monitoring counters for use in monitoring internal hardware operations.
 The number of performance monitoring counters and associated programming interfaces may be implementation specific for Pentium 4 processors, Pentium M processors.
 Later processors may have implemented these as part of an architectural performance monitoring feature.
-The architectural and non-architectural performance monitoring, ".
+The architectural and non-architectural performance monitoring interfaces for different processor families are described in Chapter 18, "Performance Monitoring,".
 Chapter 19, "Performance-Monitoring Events." lists all the events that can be counted for architectural performance monitoring events and non-architectural events.
 The counters are set up, started, and stopped using two MSRs and the RDMSR and WRMSR instructions.
 For the P6 family processors, the current count for a particular counter can be read using the new RDPMC instruction.